Technology Procedure Categories

 An annual ISP report, prepared by the ISPC, will be provided to President’s Staff.
 The report may include risk assessments, controls to mitigate risks, effectiveness of the controls, summaries of monitoring activities, actions taken to correct security concerns, and other information to provide assurance that the ISP is implemented and maintained.

 Identification and Assessment of Risks to Customer Information

 Risk assessment is the foundation upon which informed security management decisions are made.
 The ISPC will work with all relevant areas of the College to identify foreseeable potential and actual internal and external risks to security and privacy of information.
 The ISPC will work with staff and/or vendors to develop assessment procedures and assure that assessments and mitigation actions reflect those widely practiced in Higher Education as informed by the Educause Information Security Program, which takes into account NIST, COBIT, and ISO security standards.
 Risk assessments will be reviewed and refreshed annually.
-Risk assessment reports will be posted on the NATS G: drive.
+Risk assessment reports may be provided upon request.